History of Emma Raducanu in Timeline

 In October 2021, Emma Raducanu became an ambassador for Dior.

-In November 2021, Emma Raducanu starred in a Christmas advertisement for sporting goods retailer Sports Direct.
+In November 2021, Emma Raducanu starred in a Christmas advertisement for sporting goods retailer Sports Direct alongside other British sportspeople and celebrities.

 In November 2021, Emma Raducanu was named Sportswoman of the Year by the Sunday Times.

-In December 2021, Emma Raducanu signed endorsement deals with British Airways and Evian bottled water.
+In December 2021, Emma Raducanu signed with British Airways and French bottled water brand Evian.

 December 2021: Awards and Recognition

-In December 2021, Emma Raducanu won Sportswoman of the Year and the Peter Wilson Trophy, and was voted the 2021 WTA Newcomer of the Year.
-She was also named the BBC Sports Personality of the Year on 19 December 2021.
+In December 2021, Emma Raducanu won Sportswoman of the Year and the Peter Wilson Trophy, awarded by the Sports Journalists' Association.
+She was also voted the 2021 WTA Newcomer of the Year and named the BBC Sports Personality of the Year on 19 December 2021.

 In 2021, Emma Raducanu devoted time to her academic studies, preparing for her A-Level examinations.